mitsu1210/essbaseworkshop/Lab200/LabGuide200.md

 ![](./images/23.png "")

-Attached the sub-domain name you create earlier to the policy
+Attach the sub-domain name you create earlier to the policy

 ![](./images/24.png "")